nityachoudhary144/test-strip-reader/README.md

 Three implementation choices:

-- **Median, not mean**, for the pad colour.
-One specular highlight drags a mean badly.
+- Use **median, not mean**, to calculate pad color.
+Specular highlights skew a mean.
-- **Lab, not RGB.** Distance in Lab approximates perceived colour difference; distance in RGB does not.
+- **Lab color space, not RGB.** Distance between colors in Lab is an estimate of perceptual color difference; distance between colors in RGB is not.
-- **delta-E is reported as a match distance, not as confidence.** It says how close the measured colour is to the nearest chart colour and nothing more.
-A high value may mean glare, blur or shadow, but a low value does not confirm the reading is correct, because a poor white balance can shift every pad and still land close to the wrong level.
+- **Report delta-E as a match distance, not as a measure of confidence.** It is the distance between the measured color and the nearest color on the chart.
+Delta-E being high may indicate glare, blur, or shadow; delta-E being low does not indicate correct reading because poor white balance will move all pads to a similar level, even though it is incorrect.
 ## Files

 | Path | Purpose |